jorgeesquer/float/readme.md

 FloatEngine.RouteHandler.AddMiddleware(MyClass.MyGlobalMiddleware);
 ```

-Beware, this function will be called before every route functions and their local middleware.
+Beware, global middleware will be called before every route functions and their local middleware.

 ## <a name="routewrapper"></a>RouteWrapper